pwang00/pwang00.github.io/_posts/2023-06-04-justctf-rustberry.md

 ### Some additional notes

 We made some assumptions about the purpose of some variables since decompiled code isn't always sensible.
-For example, it's not 100% clear that `uVar4` is the length of the input and `puVar2` is the input string.
+For example, it's not 100% clear by looking at the excerpt below that `uVar4` is the length of the input and `puVar2` is the input string.

 ```c
 local_38 = 1;